detierno/cloniter/OO_MESSAGES.md

 Let's talk about a common mistake in rails apps, using an example.
-Imagine you are implementing your own Tweeter in rails and you have to notify subscribers from an account that a tweet was published.
+Imagine you are implementing your own Twitter in rails and you have to notify subscribers from an account that a tweet was published.
 Simplest implementation can look like that:
 ```ruby
 # tweets_controller.rb
 class TweetsController